- Reference Number: HEY384/2025

 What is Patient Controlled Epidural Analgesia?

-The nerves from your spine which supply your lower body pass through an area in your back close to your spinal cord, called the “epidural space”.
-An epidural involves injecting local anaesthetic through a fine plastic tube, called an epidural catheter, into the epidural space.
-This causes the nerve messages to be blocked.
+An epidural involves injecting local anaesthetic through a fine plastic tube, called an epidural catheter, into the epidural space (near your spinal cord).
+This causes the nerve messages to be blocked, and therefore relieves pain.

 What are the benefits?